pytorch/ort/README.md

 </div>

+**OpenVINO™ integration with Torch-ORT will no longer be supported as of OpenVINO™ 2023.0 release.**

+If you are looking to deploy your PyTorch models on Intel based devices, you have a few options.
+If you prefer the native PyTorch framework APIs, consider using the Intel Extension for PyTorch (IPEX).
+Another option is to utilize [OpenVINO Model Conversion API](https://docs.openvino.ai/2023.0/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html),which enables the automatic importation and conversion of standard PyTorch models during runtime.
+It is not necessary to convert your PyTorch models offline now.

 ONNX Runtime for PyTorch supports PyTorch model inference using ONNX Runtime and Intel® OpenVINO™.

 It is available via the torch-ort-infer python package.
 This package enables OpenVINO™ Execution Provider for ONNX Runtime by default for accelerating inference on various Intel® CPUs, Intel® integrated GPUs, and Intel® Movidius™ Vision Processing Units - referred to as VPU.